What are SATs results used for?

 In some respects, a good set of SATs results is indeed more important to schools than to the child.
 There’s no direct consequence of a child ‘failing’ their SATs; the results may reflect badly on the school, but they don’t have to retake the exams.

-SATs do, however, measure the progress a child has made since their KS1 SATs, taken at the end of Year 2, and help to alert teachers to specific areas where they may need extra support.
-KS1 SATs will be non-compulsory from September 2023 and schools may use the Reception Baseline Test for comparison instead.
+SATs do, however, measure the progress a child has made since KS1, either with their results from the now optional KS1 SATs, taken at the end of Year 2, or other assessments.
+Schools may use the Reception Baseline Test for comparison instead.

 This may mean that information is passed from a child’s primary school to their new secondary school so they can be given the necessary help.